 There are many choices when it comes to investing the money you’ve worked so hard to earn.
-Individual stocks, mutual funds, real estate investing and commodities investing all have their benefits depending on how you wish to grow your money and what you’re most comfortable investing in.
+Individual stocks such as Motley Fool stock picks, mutual funds, real estate investing and commodities investing all have their benefits depending on how you wish to grow your money and what you’re most comfortable investing in.

 Personally, I’m a fan of investing in index funds.
 There are many great ways to invest your money, but In this post I’ll talk about why I think index fund investing is a great way to build your wealth.